-www.sbafla.com/methodology/pdf/2009/Inquiries%20Report%20July%202009.pdf.)
+www.sbafla.com/method/portals/methodology/CommissionInquiries/200907_InquiriesReportJuly2009.pdf.)

 A body of literature has accumulated since 1990 that focuses on multi-decadal variability of hurricanes.
-The hypothesis is that we are in an enhanced period of activity that can be expected to last another 10-15 years and then decrease to activity levels like the low frequency and landfall times of the 1980s.
+The hypothesis is that we are in an enhanced period of activity that can be expected to last for a total duration of 20-30 years and then decrease to activity levels like the low frequency and landfall times of the 1980s.
 The Commission has assessed if the models should take this into account.

 The Commission determined that its procedures are sufficient to review a model submitted to account for multi-decadal variability.